[5] I Ching

 Our focus: Plum Blossom Numerology

-ABSAprime's journey has been shaped by the wisdom of I Ching—a must for any domain to be declared an ABSAdomain--as it reshapes how we see the world.
+As ABSAprime, my journey has been shaped by the wisdom of I Ching—the key for any domain to be declared an ABSAdomain—as it reshapes how I see the world.
 But for now, we’re zooming in on one specific gem growing out of this ancient text: Plum Blossom Numerology (PBN).
 This powerful divination method, with roots in 11th-century Song Dynasty China, was popularized by the legendary Shao Yung.
-True to ABSApundit’s core vibe, we’re all about testing esoteric knowledge by one simple measure: how useful is it to you ?
-In other words, does it fit into your toolbox for navigating life?
+True to ABSApundit’s core vibe, we’re all about testing esoteric knowledge by one simple measure: how useful is it to you?
+In other words, does it fit into your toolbox for navigating life?,

 Starting with the ancient I Ching, the world's oldest oracle, Shao Yung created a unique system.
 He used numbers from one to eight, inspired by observations of the natural world—like weather patterns, animal behavior, or even the number of brush strokes in Chinese calligraphy.
 These observations were linked to one of eight trigrams—three-line symbols made of solid and broken lines.
 Two trigrams would then combine into a six-line figure, or hexagram, representing one of the 64 possible combinations.